geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 - `param_azure_auth_clientid`
 - `param_azure_auth_client_secret`

-When configuring the AD client, also register a callback path in Azure as `PROT://YOUR_CKAN_HOST/azure/callback`
+When configuring the AD client, also register a callback path in Azure as `PORT://YOUR_CKAN_HOST/azure/callback`

 ## Deploy

 - Deploy main resources in Azure.
   - This command will take up to 20-25 minutes to complete.
   - Run locally:

     ```bash
     ./azure_main_deploy.sh
     ```

 - Install docker stuff on VM and create images.
   - Run locally:

     ```bash
     ./azure_ckan_vm_config.sh
     ```

 - Create configuration from local files.
   - This script will also retrieve some info from Azure, so it's not immediate, but should be quite fast anyway.
   - Run locally

     ```bash
     env -i ./az_config_env.sh
     ```

 - Copy configuration to VM
   - Previous script should have printed a full `scp` command line.
 Run it locally to copy local generated configuration file to VM.

 - Create CKAN DB, restart services
   - Create CKAN DBs and assign privs, restart containers in VM (solr, ckan, nginx)
-  - This command above is idempotent and can be run several times, due to a current bug in Azure CLI (https://github.com/Azure/azure-cli/issues/16705) this script may be needed to be run more than one for solr to be configured correctly.
   - Run locally (calls `az` commands)

     ```bash
     ./azure_solr_config.sh
     ```